agl-alexglopez/heap-allocator-workshop/docs/rbtree_unified.md

 }
 ```

-Now, use some clever naming and the `tree_link_t` type and you can unify both rotation functions into one.
+Now, use some clever naming and the `tree_link` type and you can unify both rotation functions into one.

 ```c
 /* @brief rotate     a unified version of the traditional left and right rotation functions.
 The